 Visit the Tyne and Wear Sitelines and you can view local designations; including conservation areas and the Local List; as well as all known archaeological records through the Tyne and Wear Historic Environment Record (HER).

 The National Heritage List for England (NHLE) is a database of all listed buildings, scheduled ancient monuments, protected wrecks and registered parks, gardens and battlefields.

 The National Planning Policy Framework (NPPF) sets out the Government's planning policies for England and how these are expected to be applied.
 It provides a framework within which local people and their accountable councils can produce their own local and neighbourhood plans that reflect the needs and priorities of their communities.
 The NPPF sets out 12 core land-use planning principles which should underpin both plan-making and decision-taking.

-Supporting advice is available from the Department for Communities and Local Government on the Gov.uk website.
+Get supporting advice available from the Department for Communities and Local Government.

 The Historic Environment is a resource which once lost, cannot be replaced.
 It is important to understand the risks facing different types of heritage assets, and how those risks could be managed proactively, to protect and conserve the heritage asset in a manner which is appropriate for its significance.

 Nationally, Historic England maintains a Heritage at Risk Register which covers all designated heritage assets except grade II listed buildings (but it does include grade II Churches and buildings in London).
 Heritage assets are assessed on the basis of their condition and where applicable, their occupancy.
 Archaeological remains, parks, gardens, battlefields and conservation areas are also assessed on their vulnerability.